keruald/keruald/README.md

 # Keruald OmniTools library

-This utilities library offers convenient function to solve common problems, like parse an URL, generate a random string or validate an IP address.
+This utilities library offers convenient functions to solve common problems, like parse an URL, generate a random string or validate an IP address.

 ## Getting started